Shurmn/gobo/readme.md

 # GoBo 🧱 Godot Boilerplate

 _Hopefully: a modular foundation for building future Godot games._

 ## Overview

 This is a **work-in-progress Godot project** designed to act as a reusable base for my future games.
-The focus is on solving common game architecture patterns once and reusing them cleanly.
+The focus is on solving some common game architecture patterns once and reusing them cleanly to relieve tedium and try fun stuff faster.

 Goals include:

-- Modular and extensible **state machine system**
+- Dynamic **state machine system** to define and manage scene behavior of any level of scene
-- Decoupled **event bus** for flexible communication
+- Decoupled **global event bus** make it easy for nodes to listen or trigger global events
+- Automated **testing suite coverage** of core classes for QA and CI/CD
-- Well-organized **project structure**
+- Thoughtful **project structure** to foster good design patterns
 - A unified **main scene** setup for rapid prototyping

 ## Project Structure

+Directories look something like this:

 ```
 res://
+├── addons/ # See Addons section
 ├── scenes/
-│   ├── menu/       # Main menu
+│   ├── main/main.tscn # Entry point, and root of the node tree
+│   └── sample/sample.tscn
+│              sample_root.gd
+│              sample_data.tres
 ├── scripts/
+│   ├── core/ # Abstract classes for scenes to extend, eg 'PlayerData'
+│   └── singletons/ # Autoloads, for Globals and Factories
+├── tests/
-│   ├── core/       # Core logic modules
+│   ├── core/ # Abstract classes for scenes to extend, eg 'PlayerData'
-│   └── singletons/ # Autoloads, global systems
+│   └── singletons/ # Autoloads, for Globals and Factories
 └── main.tscn # The entry point of the game
+readme.md # <- you are here
 ```

-This project is organized into three main folders, each serving a distinct purpose to keep everything modular and self-contained:

 ### **Scenes Folder**
 All the scene files are located in the `scenes/` directory.
 Each scene is self-contained with its associated files (such as scripts, shaders, etc.).
-There are **no external script dependencies**, except for the core functionality provided in the `scripts/` folder.
-This ensures that each scene can be easily worked on and reused without additional external links.
+There are **no external script dependencies**, except for the core functionality provided in the `scripts/` folder and the globals.
+The idea is to promote encapsulation and resusability of scenes.

 ### **Scripts Folder**
 The `scripts/` folder contains the core functionality and singleton systems:
-- **`core/`**: This subdirectory houses the base classes, stators, states, and data structures that other game systems will extend.
+- **`core/`**: This subdirectory houses the abstract base classes that other game systems will extend.
+These will rarely be instantiated themselves.
 - **`singletons/`**: This is where autoloads (singletons) are stored for global access throughout the game, handling persistent global behavior and services.

-### **Assets Folder**
+### **~~Assets Folder~~**

+Until I figure out why this is a bad idea, **there is no global assets folder!**
-All art assets, including images, sounds, and animations, are neatly organized under the `assets/` directory.
-This keeps resources structured and easy to manage.
+All art assets, including images, sounds, and animations, are neatly organized under the `assets/` directory... *in their own scene!* This keeps resources near the code that cares about them, and (*idealistically*) lets scenes be mostly drag-and-drop between GoBo projects

-This structure ensures that each part of the project is modular, easily extendable, and maintainable.

-## Systems (WIP)
+## Features and Systems (WIP, ITYW)

-### State Machine
+### State Machine & State

-A reusable state machine node system.
+The core StateMachine class itself helps us do a few things, but mostly its there to **control which state gets to decide what process this frame.**

+This means it has to:

+- Dynamically 'connect()' to the 'state_wants_to_change()' signal of State type child nodes.
+	- The SM keeps the signals in a dictionary with
+- Initialize the state, which can be chosen in the Inspector.
+	- If its not chosen before runtime, then it will use the first State child in the tree.
+	- If there are no State children, we perish.
+Perhaps handle more gracefully later.
+But that's illegal!
+- Facilitate the state change itself, calling the exit and enter functions appropriately
+- Track state history, maybe for something like previous_state() on null... or just "prev"?
+- This is still needs work right now, but manage sleeping/waking so we can pause/unpause processing
+	- pausing the game (menus, dialog, changing levels)
+	-

-### Event Bus
+### Event Bus & Event

 A global signal-based event system for decoupling node dependencies.